google/eng-practices/review/developer/cl-descriptions.md

 Example:

-> rpc: remove size limit on RPC server message freelist.
+> RPC: Remove size limit on RPC server message freelist.
 >
 > Servers like FizzBuzz have very large messages and would benefit from reuse.
 > Make the freelist larger, and add a goroutine that frees the freelist entries